-Selecting the Enable compress backup file check box activates backup file compression.
-The storage space requirements for a full-backup of the database files can be reduce using this option.
-BkServer/ JServer Manager utilize this function when fullbackup files are compressed.
+Selecting the Compress backup files check box activates backup file compression.
+The storage needed for full-backups of database files is reduced using this option.
+Backup Server and JServer Manager utilize this function when full-backup files are compressed.
 This setting corresponds to the DB_BKZIP keyword in the dmconfig.ini file.
 The default setting is disabled.